-- (a) Appeal by a defendant.)
-A defendant may file a notice of appeal in the district court for review of an otherwise final sentence if the sentence) - (1) was imposed in violation of law;

-- (2) was imposed as a result of an incorrect application of the sentencing guidelines; or - (3) is greater than the sentence specified in the applicable guideline range to the extent that the sentence includes a greater fine or term of imprisonment, probation, or supervised release than the maximum established in the guideline range, or includes a more limiting condition of probation or supervised release under section 3563(b)(6) or (b)(11) than the maximum established in the guideline range; or - (4) was imposed for an offense for which there is no sentencing guideline and is plainly unreasonable. - (b) Appeal by the Government.)
-The Government may file a notice of appeal in the district court for review of an otherwise final sentence if the sentence) - (1) was imposed in violation of law; - (2) was imposed as a result of an incorrect application of the sentencing guidelines; - (3) is less than the sentence specified in the applicable guideline range to the extent that the sentence includes a lesser fine or term of imprisonment, probation, or supervised release than the minimum established in the guideline range, or includes a less limiting condition of probation or supervised release under section 3563(b)(6) or (b)(11) than the minimum established in the guideline range; or - (4) was imposed for an offense for which there is no sentencing guideline and is plainly unreasonable.

-The Government may not further prosecute such appeal without the personal approval of the Attorney General, the Solicitor General, or a deputy solicitor general designated by the Solicitor General.

-- (c) Plea agreements.)
-In the case of a plea agreement that includes a specific sentence under rule 11(e)(1)(C) of the Federal Rules of Criminal Procedure) - (1) a defendant may not file a notice of appeal under paragraph (3) or (4) of subsection (a) unless the sentence imposed is greater than the sentence set forth in such agreement; and - (2) the Government may not file a notice of appeal under paragraph (3) or (4) of subsection (b) unless the sentence imposed is less than the sentence set forth in such agreement. - (d) Record on review.)
-If a notice of appeal is filed in the district court pursuant to subsection (a) or (b), the clerk shall certify to the court of appeals) - (1) that portion of the record in the case that is designated as pertinent by either of the parties; - (2) the presentence report; and - (3) the information submitted during the sentencing proceeding. - (e) Consideration.)
-Upon review of the record, the court of appeals shall determine whether the sentence) - (1) was imposed in violation of law; - (2) was imposed as a result of an incorrect application of the sentencing guidelines; - (3) is outside of the applicable guideline range, and is unreasonable, having regard for) - (A) the factors to be considered in imposing a sentence, as set forth in chapter 227 of this title; and - (B) the reasons for the imposition of the particular sentence, as stated by the district court pursuant to the provisions of section 3553(c); or - (4) was imposed for an offense for which there is no applicable sentencing guideline and is plainly unreasonable.
+- (a) Appeal by a defendant.-A defendant may file a notice of appeal in the district court for review of an otherwise final sentence if the sentence- - (1) was imposed in violation of law; - (2) was imposed as a result of an incorrect application of the sentencing guidelines; or - (3) is greater than the sentence specified in the applicable guideline range to the extent that the sentence includes a greater fine or term of imprisonment, probation, or supervised release than the maximum established in the guideline range, or includes a more limiting condition of probation or supervised release under section 3563(b)(6) or (b)(11) than the maximum established in the guideline range; or - (4) was imposed for an offense for which there is no sentencing guideline and is plainly unreasonable. - (b) Appeal by the Government.-The Government may file a notice of appeal in the district court for review of an otherwise final sentence if the sentence- - (1) was imposed in violation of law; - (2) was imposed as a result of an incorrect application of the sentencing guidelines; - (3) is less than the sentence specified in the applicable guideline range to the extent that the sentence includes a lesser fine or term of imprisonment, probation, or supervised release than the minimum established in the guideline range, or includes a less limiting condition of probation or supervised release under section 3563(b)(6) or (b)(11) than the minimum established in the guideline range; or - (4) was imposed for an offense for which there is no sentencing guideline and is plainly unreasonable.
+The Government may not further prosecute such appeal without the personal approval of the Attorney General, the Solicitor General, or a deputy solicitor general designated by the Solicitor General. - (c) Plea agreements.-In the case of a plea agreement that includes a specific sentence under rule 11(e)(1)(C) of the Federal Rules of Criminal Procedure- - (1) a defendant may not file a notice of appeal under paragraph (3) or (4) of subsection (a) unless the sentence imposed is greater than the sentence set forth in such agreement; and - (2) the Government may not file a notice of appeal under paragraph (3) or (4) of subsection (b) unless the sentence imposed is less than the sentence set forth in such agreement. - (d) Record on review.-If a notice of appeal is filed in the district court pursuant to subsection (a) or (b), the clerk shall certify to the court of appeals- - (1) that portion of the record in the case that is designated as pertinent by either of the parties; - (2) the presentence report; and - (3) the information submitted during the sentencing proceeding. - (e) Consideration.-Upon review of the record, the court of appeals shall determine whether the sentence- - (1) was imposed in violation of law; - (2) was imposed as a result of an incorrect application of the sentencing guidelines; - (3) is outside the applicable guideline range, and - (A) the district court failed to provide the written statement of reasons required by section 3553(c);